awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 bucket_ARN/optional_folder/AWSLogs/aws_account_id/vpcflowlogs/region/year/month/day/log_file_name.log.gz
 ```

 Similarly, the log file's file name is determined by the flow log's ID, Region, and the date and time that it was created by the flow logs service\.
 File names use the following format\.
+The timestamp uses the `YYYYMMDDTHHmmZ` format\.

 ```
 aws_account_id_vpcflowlogs_region_flow_log_id_timestamp_hash.log.gz
 ```

-**Note**
-The timestamp uses the `YYYYMMDDTHHmmZ` format\.

 For example, the following shows the folder structure and file name of a log file for a flow log created by AWS account `123456789012`, for a resource in the `us-east-1` Region, on `June 20, 2018` at `16:20 UTC`\.
 It includes flow log records for `16:15:00` to `16:19:59`\.